What is a Hand Pump and How Does it Work?

 1. Suction and lift hand pumps

-- These pumps can lift a large amount of water with smaller tubes.
+• These pumps can lift a significant amount of water using small tubes.

 2. Force Pump

-If it is necessary to raise water to a height above which a suction or lift pump will work effectively (about 7 meters) or increase the pressure so that it exits a nozzle with a strong force, e.g., through a fire hose, a pressure pump can be used.
+When it is required to raise water to a greater height than could be managed with a simple suction or lift pump (more than seven meters) or to increase the pressure on the water (for example, to clear the fire hose with a strong jet), a pressure pump can be used.

 3. Siphon